Grän

 Grän is a municipality in the district of Reutte in the Austrian state of Tyrol.

+Though small (population around ~600) it is a popular spot for nature lovers.

 Geography

 Grän lies near Lake Haldensee in the Tannheim valley, a high mountain valley on the border with Bavaria.
 It lies on the road to Pfronten in southern Germany.

+Grän is a small mountain village and municipality in the district of Reutte in the state of Tyrol, Austria.
+It lies at about 1,138 meters (3,734 feet) above sea level.